 A New Britain man who visited a West Hartford medical clinic was charged with public indecency after exposing himself to employees, West Hartford police said.
 Gabriel Rivera, 29, was also charged with breach of peace, police said.
 The incident at the clinic occurred April 13, when Rivera insisted on dropping his pants although personnel explained that an urgent care clinic was not the appropriate place to treat his supposed complaint, police said.
 The clinic didn’t report the case until a week later, after Rivera called back several times, apparently still requesting treatment, police said.

-Woodbridge police said a local man from the driveway of a home where paramedics were treating a medical emergency and took it on a joy ride to a store parking lot in Southbury, driving across the lawns of several homes en route.
+Woodbridge police said a local man took an emergency vehicle from the driveway of a home where paramedics were treating a medical emergency and took it on a joy ride to a store parking lot in Southbury, driving across the lawns of several homes en route.
 Michael Issaev, 22, was arrested on charges of first-degree larceny and vandalizing private property.
 During the night after his arrest, police said, Issaev was transported to Yale-New Haven Hospital for medical treatment.

 A Tolland man was among a group of people who in Vernon, but then his friends skipped out on him, Vernon police said.
 The group took off at 3:43 a.m. and left Nathaniel Bernhart, 20, in the restaurant parking lot to face the music and the police, according to the police report.
 He was arrested on a charge of sixth-degree larceny.